Kid Fury: Television work

 In 2016, Kid Fury put on a live version of his show that consisted largely of stand-up comedy, called "Furious Thoughts Live".
 He also appeared as a supporting character in the second season of Dear White People.

 In July 2018, it was announced that Kid Fury was developing a television show for HBO with executive producer Lena Waithe.
 The project is described as a "surreal dark comedy" that will follow a gay Black man in his twenties, navigating life in New York City with depression.
 Kid Fury met producer Chloe Pisello of Avalon Television, who enjoyed the pitch and helped him shop the show around to several networks.
 Eventually, they signed a deal with HBO.

-Kid Fury is a staff writer for the Miami-set HBO Max series Rap Sh!t.
+Kid Fury was a staff writer for the Miami-set HBO Max series Rap Sh!t.
+He also appeared in two episodes of the show's first season.

 Personal life

 Fury is openly gay.
 In an interview with HuffPost, he stated, "I want people to understand that being black and gay is so different than just being gay...Black women get overlooked in the fight for women all of the time, so there's I think a similar thing that happens in the gay community with black gays."

-He is noted for advocating for Missy Elliott to receive MTV's VMA Video Vanguard Award on The Read.
+He is noted for advocating for Missy Elliott to receive MTV's VMA Michael Jackson Video Vanguard Award on The Read.
 Elliott received the award in 2019 and thanked Kid Fury and West for drumming up support during her acceptance speech.